openmind-consortium/App-SCBS-PatientFacingApp/README.md

 ```

 #### Switch Config using Adaptive Config
-Lastly, if you plan to use the Switch functionality, you will need to add the master switch config files for left (default if unilateral) and right.
+If you plan to use the Switch functionality, you will need to add the master switch config files for left (default if unilateral) and right.
 The left goes in the directory C:\\SCBS\\switch\\left_default\\switch_left_default.json and C:\\SCBS\\switch\\right\\switch_right.json.
 These are the master files and will be used to find out which adaptive file to run next for each side repectively.
 The format is the same for both sides:

 ```
 {